filrak/vsf/rfc/api-client.md

 API client will use [axios](https://github.com/axios/axios) as it's the best HTTP Client lib out there.
 It can use either GQL API and REST API and is really good documented so we don't need to reinvent the wheel and spend time on docs.

-## Use case
+## Responsibility and use case

+API client responsibility is just to make an abstraction over VS API data operations.

-For every Vue app you should use `@vue-storefront/core`.
-AOI client is a low-level application to be used in other enviroments than Vue.
+For Vue apps we recommend using either core or Nuxt Module.
+API client is a low-level application to be used in other enviroments than Vue.

 ## Features